jdb/jdb.github.com/functional.rst

 A journey with Pi, Python, functional algorithm and multicore
 =============================================================

-This article describes a journey with Python and :math:`\pi`.
+This article describes a journey with the Python programming language, and :math:`\pi`.
 It begins by the comparison of the *procedural* and *functional* styles of computer programming, illustrated with an algorithm approximating :math:`\pi`.
 The math on which the approximation relies is interesting because it only requires random numbers and simple knowledge about circles and squares.

 The first part presents the math of the problem, then the second part compares the differences between the functional and procedural